forthy42/net2o/wiki/squid.md

 or the other form of servitude.
-Ownership of production means, i.e. land in agricultural societies, factories in industrial societies, and a strict copyright regime in a knowledge society are usual means to give power to few and exploit the many.
+Ownership of production means, i.e. land in agricultural societies, factories in industrial societies, and a strict copyright regime in a knowledge society are means to give power to few and exploit the many.

 Sometimes, the concentration of power is a natural consequence, e.g. for industrial production, economy of scale results in concentration of wealth and power.
-In medieval Europe, the choice was either become a knight and serve the king, or become a serf, and thus being owned by the local knight.
+Or, in medieval Europe, the choice was either become a knight and serve the king (and that includes the risk of being killed in the next war), or become a serf, and thus being owned by the local knight.
 Even when servitude was abolished, a similar relation between gentry and tenants were common, and the gentry makes sure that their political influence works to stabilize